Wedding

-What to Wear to a Summer Wedding
+What to Wear to Every Kind of Summer Wedding

 What to Wear to a Formal Summer Wedding- a cocktail dress or dressy pantsuit.

-What to Wear to a Casual Summer Wedding – a casual summer dress, skirt and top or jumpsuit.
+What to Wear to a Casual Summer Wedding – a casual summer dress, skirt, and top, or jumpsuit.

 What to Wear to a Summer Wedding in the City?

 Big City weddings are trendy cocktail affairs with a cosmopolitan vibe.
 They are usually held in a restaurant or club, on a rooftop, or at any other type of classy urban venue.
 Your goal should be to look modern and sophisticated.
-An elegant shift dress with a touch of drama like this hot pink one-shoulder dress is just what you need for a big city wedding.
+An elegant shift dress with a touch of drama, like this hot pink one-shoulder dress, is just what you need for a big city wedding.
 Choose a vivid summer hue or a cool, graphic print.

 Casual Summer Wedding in the Countryside